Fiokee

-Ifiok Effanga, professionally known as Fiokee, is a Nigerian guitarist from Akwa Ibom.
-He is known for his trebley guitar solos infused with highlife steeped guitar lines.
-He was born on the 10th of January 1982.
+Ifiok Effanga, professionally known as Fiokee, is a Nigerian guitarist.
+He is known for his trebly guitar solos infused with highlife steeped guitar lines.
+He was born on 10 January 1982.
 Fiokee is associated with acts such as Tiwa Savage, Yemi Alade, Patoranking, Reekado Banks, Adekunle Gold, Flavour, Simi, and Kiss Daniel, among others.
 He studied at the Petroleum Training Institute in Effurun, Delta State.

 Playing style

 He is known for his distinct blend of contemporary highlife and Afrobeats, with occasional forays into blues.
 His solos (sessions work) often a serve as outros and feature his signature trebley S-type Guitar.
 His solos often closely toe the line of the main melodic theme, with his outro in 'nobody wey no fit make am' a case in point.